 5. Benchmade Saddle Mountain Skinner

-With this skinning knife, Benchmade have outdid themselves.
+With this skinning knife, Benchmade has outdone themselves.
 The Mountain Saddle Skinner is built like a tank (Rockwell hardness of 58-60 & amazing grip), can take a beating, and is scary sharp right out of the box so that you can have access to all the juicy parts of your small game without ruining the meat.

-This knife is marketed toward medium to big game hunters, but it is a must-have for small game hunters as well.
+This knife is marketed toward hunters of medium to big game animals, but it is a must-have for small game hunters as well.
 Plus, it holds an edge like very few skinning knives in its class can.
-It is a rather pricey knife but it will be cherished and utilized for many generations to come.
+It is a rather pricey knife, but it will be cherished and utilized for many generations to come.

-Adding a knife that’s specifically engineered to skin small game is a wise choice for any hunter.
+Adding a knife that’s specifically engineered to skin small game like squirrel, quail, or rabbit is a wise choice for any hunter.
 It’s a little difficult to get out and start skinning a rabbit or a squirrel when the blade is just as long as the animal you intend to skin.

 While there are a number of different directions you can go to accomplish the task, any of the top 3 we’ve discussed in detail above are sure to set you on the right path in your next outdoor adventure.